doug-square/dgsq.net/README.md

 ## Customization

 To customize the appearance of your site, you can edit:

+- Custom Homepage Content: If you want a custom landing page instead of the default "Latest Posts" list (useful for non-blog websites), simply create a file named `index.md` inside your `pages/` directory (`${PAGES_DIR}`).
+BSSG will automatically use the content of this file for the homepage (`index.html`) and will *not* display the post list.
+Ensure the `index.md` file has the frontmatter `slug: index` set.

 - `templates/header.html` - Site header and navigation
 - `templates/footer.html` - Site footer